Ludwig von Willdenow, 1800

 flowers are white with red markings.

-The species name refers to the leaf
+bills of storks.
+The species name referring to the leaf

 petioles which harden and become spiny.
 It might help the plant